espadrine/sc/doc/Readme.md

 ## Fall through

 There are three steps when treating URLs.
-Once it has not matched any route, it is matched against the web/ folder on hard drive.
+Once it has not matched any template, it is matched against the web/ folder on hard drive.
 Finally, if nothing was found before, it returns a 404 message.
 This can be overriden by the `camp.notfound` function, which is identical to the `camp.route` function.
 It does the same thing, too, but only after even searching in the file system failed to provide a result.